aumcode/nfx-demos/Wave/Wave.ViewEngine/ReadMe.txt

     - to see how you can use Master page as a base class for your pages, and also how to define and override its render methods. http://localhost:8080/Engine/TestViewEmbedding
-    - to see how you can embed a reuseble piece of html into another page.
+    - to see how you can embed a reusable piece of html into another page.

 Administrator privileges are required to start the application.